MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## How access teams work with the Operator and Author user roles

-You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit guides or just use them.
-When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
-To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles that are already set up in your Guides solution.
-Users who are assigned one of these roles will have access only to guides that they create themselves, guides/content that is explicitly shared with them or guides shared with one of their teams.
+You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit Guides as an author or use them as an operator.
+When you assign an **Operator** or **Author** role, that role automatically grants the user access to all Guides in the instance.
+To limit access to specific Guides or Guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles.
+Users who are assigned one of these roles do not have access to any Guide created in the environment.

-## Overall process for limiting access to a guide
+Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to:

-There are two options limit access to a guide:
+- Guides that the user created.

-1. Assign the restricted security role to a user or users.
+- Guides that were explicitly shared with them or shared with an owner team they are a member of.

-2. Create an access team, add users to it and share the guide with the access team.
+- Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.

-This topic describes each of these steps in detail.
+##
 >[!IMPORTANT]
 >If you have already restricted access to guides or guides content by creating your own security role with reduced privileges, you’ll need to remove that security role and replace it with one of the built-in security roles as described in this article.

-## Option 1: Assign the restricted security role
+## Assign the restricted security role

-To prevent a specific user from accessing all guides by default, change that user's security role to the **Dynamics 365 Guides Restricted Operator** role.
+To prevent a specific user from accessing all guides by default, update the user's security role to the **Dynamics 365 Guides Restricted Operator** role.
 Once assigned, they will be able to see only the guides that have been shared with that role.

 > [!NOTE]
 > The steps outlined in this procedure show how to restrict operator privileges.
 You can restrict author privileges in a similar way.
 This article also shows how to restrict access to the **Guides** entity.
 You can use the same steps to restrict access to other types of Dynamics 365 Guides records (3D models, images, or videos) to limit their visibility to certain users or teams.

-1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), on the **Environments** page, select the same Guides solution, select the **More environment actions** (**...**) button, and then select **Settings**.
+1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), on the **Environments** page, select the Guides solution, select the **More environment actions** (**...**) button, and then select **Settings**.

     ![Settings command](media/access-teams-9.PNG "Settings command")